Troubleshooting Kia ABS light: Common Causes & Problems

 ABS Module Failure

-The ABS module is the one responsible for controlling the whole system.
-It is also responsible for regulating the hydraulic braking pressure during sudden braking to prevent the brakes from locking up.
-When the ABS module is faulty, the ABS light will turn on to alert the driver.
+The ABS module controls the whole system and regulates the hydraulic braking pressure during sudden braking to prevent the brakes from locking up.
+When the ABS module is faulty, the ABS light turns on to alert the driver.

-The ABS module can fail due to several causes.
+The ABS module can fail for several reasons.
 Moisture can enter the module and cause a short circuit within its internal components.
 Brake fluid can also enter the module when an internal leak is present.
-All this can cause a malfunction in the ABS module that will result to the ABS not functioning properly.
+All this can cause a malfunction in the ABS module, which will result in the ABS not functioning properly.

 Faulty Steering Angle Sensor

-The Steering Angle Sensor detects the direction of turn of the vehicle when the driver steers the steering wheel.
-This is used by the ABS and the Traction Control System to prevent the wheels from slipping, especially on slippery roads.
+The Steering Angle Sensor detects the direction of the vehicle’s turn when the driver steers the steering wheel.
+The ABS and the Traction Control System use thisto prevent the wheels from slipping, especially on slippery roads.

-When there is a fault within the Steering Angle Sensor, the ABS module cannot detect which direction is turning and turning on the ABS light.
+When the Steering Angle Sensor is faulty, the ABS module cannot detect which direction the vehicle is turning and will not turn on the ABS light.
 The ABS might engage randomly while driving or will not activate when needed.
-The TRC and the ABS lights will illuminate when the steering angle sensor is faulty.
+The TRC and ABS lights will illuminate when the steering angle sensor is faulty.

 Weak Battery